-- Unit is DC Powered. - You must separately connect excitation to operate digital outputs. - Outputs & USB are Isolated from the network and power. - Outputs & Excitation share a common Return. - Output Return is common to USB return/ground. - Analog outputs are buffered and driven via 16-bit DAC's. - Digital Outputs source excitation to the load and are powered from the digital excitation.
+- Unit is DC Powered. - You must connect excitation to operate digital outputs. - You must connect excitation to operate current outputs. - Outputs & Excitation share Return. - Outputs & USB are Isolated from the network and power. - Output Return is common to USB Return/ground. - Analog outputs use 16-bit DAC conversion. - Digital Outputs source excitation to the load (active-high).

-This model has eight individual voltage output channels & four digital I/O channels.
-Outputs are driven through a unity gain buffer from a 16-bit voltage DAC at each output channel.
-This combinational model includes four smart high-side power switches (open-source P-channel mosfets) that switch (source) excitation to a load under digital control of a 32-bit microcontroller.
-Each output source is pulled down to return via a $10K\Omega$ resistor, and is fed back to the controller through a $100K\Omega$ series resistor which drives non-inverting input buffers with input diodes clamped to its +3.3V rail, allowing input voltages well above the rail (up to 32V).
+This model has four current output channels and four digital I/O channels.
+Outputs use four 16-bit voltage DACs to drive V/I current converters at each output channel.
+This combinational model includes four smart high-side power switches (opensource P-channel mosfets) that switch (source) excitation to a load, under digital control of a 32-bit microcontroller.
+Each output source is pulled down to return via a 10K $\Omega$ resistor, and is fed back to the controller through a 100K $\Omega$ series resistor which drives non-inverting input buffers with input diodes clamped to its +3.3V rail, allowing input voltages well above the rail (up to 32V).
 Digital input channels use TTL logic thresholds and feed back the actual state of the tandem output source, or optionally an input state from the field, with its tandem output turned OFF.
 Network communication specific to Profinet is handled by a separate communication controller on a mating board, serial-UART linked to the I/O board.
 Power for the output and network circuits is provided via an isolated flyback converter on the I/O board that operates from 12-32V.
-The unit is setup for network operation via USB connection to its I/O board microcontroller from a host PC.
-The host PC runs model specific configuration software.
-By using USB to configure the unit for network communication, it is not necessary to know the IP address of the unit in order to communicate with it, nor to change the IP address of your network card to match the module's subnet address domain.
+Unit I/O is configured via a USB connection to its I/O board microcontroller from a host PC running model specific configuration software.
+Profinet models have their network parameters setup using Profinet Configurators that operate over the network.
 Refer to the block diagram above to gain a better understanding of how this model works.

-How it Works ....
+How it Works...

-The analog outputs and digital I/O plus excitation and USB, the network, and power circuits are isolated from each other.
+The outputs and excitation and USB, the network, and power circuits are isolated from each other.
 The USB port ground is common to the output circuit return.
 The USB port ground of most PC's is also common to the USB cable shield and earth ground.
 I/O could otherwise be grounded or ungrounded.
 For this reason, it is recommended that USB signals be isolated when connected to a PC to prevent a ground loop from occurring between the PC earth ground and a grounded I/O signal, which could have the negative effect of driving digital upset or noise for severe ground loop currents.